 Health and Safety standards dictate that the levels must be kept very low, so office equipment is protected by special ozone filters.
 If these filters deteriorate and there is insufficient ventilation, you soon find your eyes starting to sting and your nose and throat become irritated.

 When building high voltage equipment it’s very easy to generate ozone – almost as a by-product.
 It is actually much harder design equipment that doesn’t produce it.
 Maybe that’s why many ionizer manufacturers try to sell ozone as if it were somehow beneficial.
 It is important to be aware that a badly designed ionizer may produce ozone, and with it nitrous oxide.
-The WHO (World Health Authority) guidelines, say that the maximum acceptable level of ozone is 0.1ppm (parts per million).
+The WHO (World Health Organisation) guidelines, say that the maximum acceptable level of ozone is 0.1ppm (parts per million).
 So when purchasing, make sure it is from a reputable company.
 (We have tested some “cheap” models in the past, and they really are unpleasant to use).

 Also, the ionizer’s emitter needles can deteriorate severely in the presence of ozone.
 In other words, if the ionizer generates ozone, it will need to have it’s needles replaced quite often.
 Our Astrid ionizers are specifically designed NOT to generate ozone, so our needles do not degrade in this way and can be fitted permanently.
 Because of this we are able to align them more accurately than if they were of a “plug in” type, giving more efficient ion production.

 Watch out for the words “natural de-odouriser” or “nature’s de-odouriser” when buying an ionizer — It usually means ozone!!